-The system uses two types of guides to help you see what is behind your vehicle:
+The system uses three types of guides to help you see what is behind your vehicle:

-- Fixed guidelines: Show the actual path your vehicle is moving in while reversing in a straight line.
-This can be helpful when backing into a parking space or aligning your vehicle with another object behind you. - Centerline: Helps align the center of your vehicle with an object.
+- Active guidelines (if equipped): Show the intended path of your vehicle when reversing. - Fixed guidelines: Show the actual path your vehicle is moving in while reversing in a straight line.
+This can be helpful when backing into a parking space or aligning your vehicle with another object behind you. - Centerline: Helps align the center of your vehicle with an object (for example, a trailer).

-Note: If the transmission is in reverse (R) and the luggage compartment is open, no camera features will display.
+Note: If the transmission is in reverse (R) and the luggage compartment door or liftgate is open, no rear view camera features will display.